maulafaza/Coding-Standards/html/coding-style-guide/README.md

 [@mdo](http://codeguide.co/#html) :
 <ul>
-<li> Use soft tabs with two spaces—they're the only way to guarantee code renders the same in any environment. </li>
 <li> Nested elements should be indented once (two spaces). </li>
 <li> Always use double quotes, never single quotes, on attributes. </li>
 <li> Don't include a trailing slash in self-closing elements—the HTML5 spec says they're optional. </li>